Written by Sean McPheat |

 Clear and focused communication

 Key account management strategy naturally includes the competence to communicate effectively at every level.
-By being clear and focussed in your messages, you give real reasons for the business to think of you for solutions to their issues and challenges.
+By being clear and focused in your messages, you give real reasons for the business to think of you for solutions to their issues and challenges.

 Strategies for persuasion and influence vary enormously depending on the situation you face and the people you interact with.
 The ability to get the other person to carry out your ideas and follow your suggestions will prove to be vital in your attempts to increase business.